444 N. Capitol Street, NW, Suite 414

 Applicants must be AUA member urologists who have demonstrated a commitment to or have a keen interest in the field of health policy and who are dedicated to advancing urology's health policy agenda

 Scholars will spend up to 30 days away from their practice for intensive training on a wide range of health policy issues.
-Training includes mentoring from seasoned physician volunteers, participation in key meetings and conferences, study of selected didactic articles, and completion of a health policy project as outlined by the Public Policy Council.
+Training includes mentoring from seasoned physician volunteers, participation in key meetings and conferences, and participation in public policy activities as outlined by the Public Policy Council.
 A stipend of $15,000 and reimbursement for travel and other expenses will be provided over the course of the year-long program.
 For more information, email email@example.com.

 In 2007, the AUA Board of Directors approved the launch of this annual scholar program in honor of former executive director, G. James Gallagher.
 The Gallagher Health Policy Scholar Program hopes to attract those urologists who have demonstrated a commitment to or have a keen interest in the field of health policy and who are dedicated to advancing urology’s health policy agenda.